Doctors struggle to stay true to science but not cross Trump

 The following day, Fauci took the podium at the briefing to say he had used the “wrong choice of words.”
 He added that the “first and only time” that he and Birx had talked to Trump about a national shutdown to mitigate the spread of virus, the president “listened to the recommendation and went to the mitigation.”

 Trump has largely listened to his team of medical experts.
 But he also sees them as his subordinates and doesn’t want to be crossed.
+At Thursday’s briefing, Birx was the only one of the medical experts advising the president in attendance.
+She spoke only briefly.

+Instead, Trump invited William Bryan, a senior Department of Homeland Security official, to detail ongoing research his agency is conducting on the impact warm temperatures and sunlight might have on killing the virus.

-He has kept an eye on the doctors’ media appearances and has told confidants that he is impressed with Birx’s demeanor, according to three White House officials and Republicans close to the White House.
+Trump has kept an eye on the doctors’ media appearances and has told confidants that he is impressed with Birx’s demeanor, according to three White House officials and Republicans close to the White House.
 The three spoke on condition of anonymity because they were not authorized to speak publicly about private conversations.

 Birx has generally tried to avoid splitting with Trump in public, generating some criticism for not speaking out more forcefully.
 Fauci, for his part, has been more blunt in diverging from the president’s message at times.